arielgee/Sage-Like/.misc/tasks.md

 	> https://matthiasott.com/articles/feed.json
 * relative links to images are not showing the image in the feedPreview
 	> https://matthiasott.com/articles/feed.json
-* drag&drop feed from one browser window to other is messing the UI. leaving the drop indicator visible after drop (that didn't work)
+* drag and drop feed from one browser window to other is messing the UI. leaving the drop indicator visible after drop (that didn't work)
 * support RSS <enclosure> (media files) for all formats (?) look in the specifications
 	> https://www.cloudbasemayhem.com/feed/podcast/     (sample with enclosures)
 	> https://www.w3schools.com/xml/rss_tag_enclosure.asp
 	> https://en.wikipedia.org/wiki/RSS_enclosure
 * preference to open feed preview with left click
-* update feed tooltip when middle-clicking for feed preview; middle-clicking new feed
+* update feed title/tooltip in treeView when middle-clicking for feed preview; reproduce: middle-clicking new feed
-* how to allow user to safly insert user-CSS's into feedPreview
+* how to allow user to safly insert user-CSS's into feedPreview _getFeedLastUpdate(doc, selectorPrefix, fallbackSelectorPrefix) {
-* do something about the desigh of the the feed-item tooltip content. its ugly, get rid of the title?
-	_getFeedLastUpdate(doc, selectorPrefix, fallbackSelectorPrefix) {
 * the feeder may need some sorting before a call to _getFeedLastUpdate(). the fallback to get date from an item may not return the most updated (bigger then)
-* Firefox has no support for XML 1.1
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.
 * menu hotkeys must check that the ctrl/alt/shift are NOT pressed
 * support feed entries from https://www.kill-the-newsletter.com/ that provide HTML content Instead of links.
 WHERE IN THE BOOKMARK???